-Depends upon the variety you are growing.
-For French, Signet, and Pot Marigolds, a 6-8 inches pots will suffice.
+It depends upon the variety you are growing.
+For French, Signet, and Pot Marigolds, 6-8 inches pots will suffice.
 For bigger varieties like African Marigolds, take a pot of 10-12 inches.
-If the pot is small, go with ‘one plant per one pot’ rule.
+If the pot is small, go with the ‘one plant per one pot’ rule.

 Requirements for Growing Marigold in Pots

 This plant is in love with sunlight.
 The more, the merrier it is going to be for the flowers and their magnificent colors.